LiLin-biosoft/epiConv/README.md

 - `<number of bootstraps>`: number of bootstraps.<br>
 - `<fraction of peaks in each bootstrap>`: fraction of peaks in each bootstrap.<br>
 - `<random seed>`: random seed.<br>
 - `peak_sampl.sh` will directly print to the standard output.
+We write the results into `<prefix>_sampl.mtx`.

 #### Tips for large datasets
-In order to reduce the required memory for each thread, we can adjust settings of bootstrap.
+In following steps, each job requires approximately (n cells)^2/2*(n bootstraps)*4/2^30 GB RAM (e.g. 1.4 GB RAM for 5,000 cells).
+In order to reduce the required memory for each thread when the dataset is large, we can adjust settings of bootstrap.
 For example, we can set `<number of bootstraps>` to 10 and increase `<fraction of peaks in each bootstrap>` to 0.25 to make sure that each peak is still be sampled > 2x times.
 Actually the bootstrap step is aimed to reduce the noise for low-sequencing data (e.g. < 2,000 fragment for most cells).
 Based on our analysis, the results remain similar even without any bootstrap for most datasets (number of bootstrap=1; fraction of peaks=1).
 So reducing the number of bootstraps won't affect the results but can reduce the required memory.

 For the PBMC dataset, we use the following command:
 ```